ucsd-galaxy-lab/readsnap/README.md

 To compile the code call "make compile" and to run the code call "make run".

 Currently the test snapshots used are located on COMET in the directory specified in the main file.

+The scaling folder holds a suite of slurm jobs that can be submitted to COMET for scaling tests.